zpoley/json-command/README.md

     new.key=old_key       move old_key to new.key in output object

-    -c "js conditional"   specify a conditional that determines whether an object is printed
+    -c "js conditional"   js conditional to be run in the context of each object that determines whether an object is printed

-    -C                    print the output fields as tab delimited columns in the order specified
+    -C                    print the output fields as tab delimited columns in the order specified by fields

-    -e "js expression"    execute arbitrary js within the context of each object.
+    -e "js expression"    execute arbitrary js in the context of each object.

 ## Fields